c3lang/c3c/README.md

 Most work is still being done in the design draft here: https://c3lang.github.io/c3docs/.
 If you have suggestions, send a mail to [christoffer@aegik.com](mailto:christoffer@aegik.com), [file an issue](https://github.com/c3lang/c3c/issues) or discuss C3 on the r/ProgrammingLanguages Discord server: https://discord.gg/cfu4wdk

-There are some small work being done, in particular lifting some code from an earlier "work-in-progress" C2 compiler called [Titanos](https://github.com/lerno/titanos).
+There are some small work being done on the parser here, but most of the structure is still missing.

+If you wish to contribute with ideas, please file issues on the c3docs: https://github.com/c3lang/c3docs instead of the compiler.